Last update: 18 Jan 2021 5:44pm

 What COVID-19 testing is available while I’m in quarantine?

-Travellers quarantining in other suitable premises (e.g. at home) are contacted on day 12 of their quarantine period and encouraged to be tested prior to the completion of their quarantine period.
+Travellers quarantining in other suitable premises (e.g. at home) are also required to be tested within 48 hours of entering quarantine and after day 10 of their quarantine period.

 Read more about COVID-19 testing.